In this blog post, learn student-centered learning tips for your virtual classroom and which technology tools help.

 Student-centered learning lets students have a say.
 The U.S. Department of Education’s Teaching Excellence in Adult Literacy program recommends learner responsibility and activity over didactic instructor methods and controls.
 Listen to your students; don’t just talk to them.
 This might require changing classroom roles and responsibilities, so don’t be afraid to ask students to put on their teacher hats.

-Student-centered learning has roots in learner-centered design theory (LCD) by Soloway, Guzidan, and Hay (1994).
+Student-centered learning environments have roots in learner-centered design theory (LCD) by Soloway, Guzidan, and Hay (1994).
 These innovative theorists created a user-centered approach to technology design.
 Their system considered user needs and experiences to imagine how to make computers easier.
 Beyond ease of use, their goal was to help users retain learning about them and develop problem-solving skills.

 So what do early computers and students have in common?
-Learner-centered design thinks about people.
-Consider dynamics between learning, technology, and students in your classroom.
+Student-centered design thinks about people.
+Consider dynamics between learning, virtual technology, and students in your classroom.
 What’s their learner experience?
 Ensure your students are not just listening and taking notes but also participating in creating your class’s methods, curriculum, and goals.

 How much influence do your students have on what they learn?
 Can they decide the ways–and with what resources–they learn?